Kaleidoscope

 What is it?

-Kaleidoscope encourages students to take an active role in promoting intercultural exchange and exploring issues of multiculturalism, equity and social justice.
-Through the facilitation of critical conversations, Kaleidoscope leaders are uniquely poised among their peers to raise awareness, promote inclusiveness and prompt genuine celebration of differences across campus.
-The program challenges student educators and peer participants to think critically about their communities.
+Kaleidoscope is an organization that encourages Lafayette students to take an active role in promoting intercultural exchange and exploring issues of multiculturalism, equity, and social justice.
+The program challenges social justice student educators and participants to think critically about their communities.

 How does it work?